If you suspect bloat in your dog, get to the vet immediately.

-Gastric Dilation with Volvulus (torsion), termed GDV, is a progression of the bloat condition in dogs.
-It involves the stomach (and spleen, as it’s attached) flipping or twisting between 90 and 360 degrees.
+Gastric Dilation with Volvulus (otherwise known as torsion), termed GDV, is a much more serious progression of the bloat condition in dogs.
+It involves the bloated stomach (and spleen, as it’s attached) suddenly twisting or flipping between 90 and 360 degrees.
 This seals both the entrance and exit to the stomach.
-Neither fluid nor gas from the digestive process can enter or leave the chamber.
-Allowed to progress gas can build up.
+As neither fluid nor gas from the digestive process can enter or leave the chamber, it builds up.
 If swelling continues the pain is immense and death can happen quickly.
 Fatality is in 15-60% of cases (Raghavan et al. 2004).

 - the dog may be standing motionless, reluctant to sit down or he may be having trouble getting comfortable

 - he may be doing a lot of stretching with his front legs head down, bum in the air

 - you might hear a lot of gurgling coming from his rock hard stomach.

 - he may not be in pain at this point

 If canine bloat is allowed to progress:

 - uncomfortable, bordering pain now and he may get extremely restless

 - excessive panting